qouteall/qouteall-blog/blog/Cognitive-biases.md

 - "It's very easy to do" / "It's impossible."
 - The idol maintains a perfect image. / Image collapse, true nature exposes.
 - "We will win quickly." / "We will lose quickly."
+- "I can do it perfectly." / "I cannot do it perfectly so I will fail."

 People's evaluations are anchored on the expectation, and **not meeting an exception could make people's belief turn to another extreme**.